kopia/kopia/site/content/docs/Upgrade/_index.md

 * using KopiaUI, click `Repository` | `Disconnect`.

+* make sure to stop any running `kopia server` instances and disable all background kopia tasks, such as periodic snapshots in `crontab`.

-2. Upgrade all kopia executables to >=v0.9.0-rc1
+3. Upgrade all kopia clients to the latest version >=v0.9.x

-3. Using the remaining connected `kopia` client, run:
+4. Using the designated `kopia` client, run:

 ```
 $ kopia repository set-parameters --upgrade
 ```

-4. Verify upgrade by:
+5. Verify upgrade by:

 ```
 $ kopia repository status